caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 step by implementing a Python `mlflow`-based interface, and rely on Turing API to containerise and package your implementation as an entire web service automatically.

-To configure your router with a Pyfunc ensembler, simply select from the drop down list your desired ensembler registered in your current project.
+To configure your router with a Pyfunc ensembler, simply select from the drop down list your desired ensembler, registered in your current project.
 You'll also need to indicate your desired timeout value and resource request values:

 ![](../../.gitbook/assets/pyfunc_ensembler_config.png)